xhs/Schemode/README.md

-Scheme firmware for XonnectIO node, inspired by picobit and microscheme.
+Scheme compiler, virtual machine and bootloader for XonnectIO node.